dirkjanm/roadtools_hybrid/README.md

 # Install

 Clone the repository locally, then use `pip install -r requirements.txt` to install the requirements.
-If using Python 3.10, you may also need the `pycryptodome` package.
+If using Python 3.10 or newer, you may also need the `pycryptodome` package.

 # Tools